Instant Pot Sous Vide Egg Bites are incredibly easy to prepare. Packed with protein and melty cheese, they will soon become your new breakfast go-to.

 - Prepare ingredients for the recipe.

-- In a blender whisk together eggs and cottage cheese.
+- Using a blender, combine the eggs and cottage cheese.

-- Pour egg mixture into the egg bites mold, leaving space on top.
-Sprinkle veggies, meats and herbs into the egg bites.
-Cover tightly using a lid or foil.
+- Pour the egg mixture into the mold, leaving about a 1/4-inch space at the top.
+Sprinkle veggies, meats, and/or herbs into the egg bites.
+Cover the mold tightly using a lid or foil.